khyamay/movieApp/README.md

 movieApp
 ========

-Simple Movie App using Angular UI router and $resouce
+Simple Movie App using Angular UI router and $resource